-U.S. technological leadership has spurred consumer benefit and job creation due to the right blend of policy priorities over the last several decades.
-Going forward, it is vital policymakers redouble efforts to collaborate and grow the U.S. technology and Internet sectors, as well as reforming procurement processes so the federal government can fully utilize innovative services and products that startups are bringing to market.
+What’s at stake: It is vital for policymakers to redouble efforts to collaborate and grow the U.S. technology and Internet sectors and reform procurement processes so the federal government can fully utilize innovative services and products that startups are bringing to market.

 - Regulation – A low regulatory burden so startups are not stifled as they disrupt incumbents.